KumareshBabuNS/cfops-landingpage/content/docs/cfops_restore_vsphere.md

 # CFOPS on vSphere
 CFOps is an automation tool to backup and restore Pivotal Cloud Foundry (PCF).
 Currently CFOPS supports PCF 1.4 and above.
-This guide describes step by step directions on running cfops backup tool on vSphere.
+This guide describes step by step directions on running cfops restore tool on vSphere.

 ## Getting started
 CFOps can be installed on your Ops Manager host or a jump host that has access to Ops Manager and PCF deployments.